BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 You will also need to download the dataset for the workshop by clicking [HERE](https://github.com/BrockDSL/Step-by-Step-guide-to-Open-Refine/blob/master/Open%20Refine%20Data%20Set.csv)

 ----
+## What are Data Types?

+Data type is an attribute associated with a piece of data that tells a computer system how to interpret its value.
+Understanding data types ensures that data is collected in the preferred format and the value of each property is as expected.
+Please click on the headings below to expand the title and know more about the different data types.

+<iframe src="https://h5pstudio.ecampusontario.ca/h5p/42564/embed" width="993" height="537" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>
 ----

+## Take quiz to understand your knowledge of Data Types.

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/42567/embed" width="993" height="449" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>